Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Introduction and main results

 \subsection{Acknowledgments}

 We thank Yiannis Sakellaridis for the helpful comments on the first draft of this paper and for the helpful discussions about the virtual colors.
 We thank Aaron Pollack and Michal Zydor for the many helpful discussions about magic triangle which lead to the discovery of Model 9 and 10 in Table \ref{fig:1}.
 We thank Wei Zhang for the helpful discussions about Model 3 in Table \ref{fig:1}.
 We thank Dihua Jiang and Yifeng Liu for the helpful comments on the first draft of this paper.
+We also thank an anonymous referee for all the helpful comments and corrections.
 The work of the first author is partially supported by the NSF grant DMS-2000192 and DMS-2103720.
-The work of the second author is partially supported by AcRF Tier 1 grants R-146-000-277-114 and R-146-000-313-144 of National University of Singapore.
+The work of the second author is partially supported by AcRF Tier 1 grants A-0004274-00-00 and A-0004279-00-00 of National University of Singapore.